Stark-NaveeN-Prime/Water-Remainder/README.md

 Interval Adjustments: To update baseline timer configurations, you can easily change the values of self.next_reminder_delay = 300 (calculated in seconds) inside the script source code.

 🧑‍💻 Credits & Attribution
-Prompt & Design Concept by: Stark
+Prompt & Design Concept by: Stark Naveen Prime

 Developer Instagram: 📸 @Starknaveenprime